HubRise/website/content/apps/lightspeed-restaurant/en/pull-orders.md

 ### Order Statuses

-Orders are created in HubRise with the default status `completed`.
+If the bridge is configured to mark orders as completed, Lightspeed orders are created in HubRise with the default status `completed`.
+Otherwise, they are created with the status `received`.
+For more information, refer to the [Order Statuses](/apps/lightspeed-restaurant/configuration#order-statuses) section of the Configuration page.

 ### Payments